Stanley Milgram: Early life, education, and family

-Professional life
+Academic career

-In 1961, Milgram received a PhD in social psychology from Harvard.
+In 1960, Milgram received a PhD in social psychology from Harvard.
 He became an assistant professor at Yale in the fall of 1960.
 He served as an assistant professor in the Department of Social Relations at Harvard from 1963 to 1966 on a three-year contract.
 The contract was then extended for one additional year, but with the lower rank of a lecturer.
-Most likely because of his controversial obedience experiment, Milgram was denied tenure at Harvard.

 In 1967 he accepted an offer to become a tenured full professor at the City University of New York Graduate Center, and he taught at City University until he died in 1984.
 Milgram had a number of significant influences, including psychologists Solomon Asch and Gordon Allport.

 Death

 Milgram died on December 20, 1984, aged 51, of a heart attack in New York City.
 It was his fifth heart attack.
 He left behind a widow, Alexandra "Sasha" Milgram, a daughter, Michele Sara, and a son, Marc Daniel.